Major fire engulfs historic Spray Cotton Mill in Eden

 It closed in 2015 after operating for 105 years due to fierce competition from cheaper yarn makers overseas.

-It was unclear exactly how many of the mill's structures were ablaze late Wednesday night and the cause of the fire was still under investigation, authorities said.
+It was unclear if any other of the mill's structures were damaged during the fire, and investigators from the Rockingham County Fire Marshal's Office were investigating the cause of the fire on Thursday, authorities said.

 By midnight, the fire had torched nearby trees and burned its way to the riverbanks, according to eyewitnesses.